virusme/Automated-Trader-for-The-Chartist/README.md

 <br>

 * **Settings**
-   * All settings i.e. connection, ticker and order settings saved in an XML file (ibSet.xml)
+   * All settings i.e. connection, contract and order settings saved in an XML file (ibSet.xml)
    * Every time the application loads, it will retrieve settings from the settings XML file

 <br>